 Click here to sign up for city emergency alerts - including community event alerts, Fire Department notifications, law enforcement alerts, general information alerts, and public works notifications

-The City of Holyoke's Combined Sewer Overflow (CSO) Long-Term Control Plan (LTCP) provides a timetable and schedule for making further improvements to the City’s combined sewer and reduce overflows to the Connecticut River.
+The City of Holyoke's Combined Sewer Overflow (CSO) Long-Term Control Plan (LTCP) provides a timetable and schedule for making improvements to the City’s combined sewer and reduce overflows to the Connecticut River.
 A copy of the Holyoke CSO LTCP can be requested through the Engineering Department.
 The Holyoke LTCP Executive Summary can be accessed at the following.
 (Link)

 Septic systems are individual wastewater treatment systems, usually for individual homes.
 They are typically used in rural or lot settings where central wastewater treatment is not efficient.
 Septic System maintenance is the Homeowner's sole responsibility.